Taylor Swift calls off Vienna concerts after terror arrests – DW – 08/07/2024

 Austria's Interior Ministry said shortly before this on Wednesday that law enforcement had arrested two people, the primary suspect a 19-year-old male, on suspicion of planning "a terrorist attack against events in Vienna."

-Franz Ruf, director general for public security at the Austrian Interior Ministry, told reporters that Taylor Swift concerts, happening this Thursday, Friday and Saturday in Vienna in Austria's largest football stadium, were among potential targets for the main suspect.
+Franz Ruf, director general for public security at the Austrian Interior Ministry, told reporters that Taylor Swift concerts in Austria's largest football stadium were among the main suspect's potential targets.

 "We have identified relevant preparatory actions and also that there was a focus from the 19-year-old on the Taylor Swift concerts in Vienna," Ruf said.

-He said the raids and arrests were the result of cooperation between a series of local and federal policing and law enforcement agencies.
+He said the raids and arrests resulted from cooperation between local and federal policing and law enforcement agencies.

 Chemicals seized, alleged oath of IS allegiance